 - Increased efficiency in addressing and resolving customer issues.

-- More time to spend with each person and deliver better results leading to fewer callbacks.
+- Spending more time with each person and delivering better results leads to fewer callbacks.

-- Lowered costs associated with maintaining a large help desk team.
+- It lowered the costs associated with maintaining a large help desk team.

-- Improved customer satisfaction due to quicker response times.
+- We have improved customer satisfaction due to quicker response times.

 - Enhanced productivity for employees as they spend less time on support calls.